JFfarrell/summerProject/django_graphQL/bus_routes/README.md

 `models.py`
 Creates the BusRoute model class.

+`types.py`
+Contains graphene object types

 `schema.py`
 Creates a BusRoute object that can be queried by graphQL.
-Three querys are housed here:

-`types.py`
-Contains graphene object types
+Querys housed here are as follows:

 - resolve_unique_stops: returns every unique stop